 Pay the maintainers

-Open Source Software is free to use, but that does not mean it is free to make.
-Businesses that make money using Open Source projects are urged to contribute back — be it financially or by giving back time.
+Open-source software is free to use, but that does not mean it is free to make.
+Businesses that make money using open-source projects should contribute back – be it financially or by allocating developer time.